AdobeDocs/experience-manager-cloud-service.en/help/onboarding/onboarding-journey/get-started.md

 ## Objective {#objective}

-This document summarizes the very first steps in your Onboarding journey.
+As a System Administrator, this document summarizes the very first steps in your Onboarding journey.

 After reading this section you should be able to: